Soldez/bobolinks/week-2/imgs/design-reflection.md

 Which parts of the challenge did you find tedious?

 I didn't find anything too tedious because it's all still new to me.
-Until I actually get the work and don't need an outside reference or cheat sheet it's still pretty new..
+Until I actually get the work and don't need an outside reference or cheat sheet it's still pretty new.